|Value||Eligibility||Open date||Close date|

 d.
 Applicants must have received an average of 70% in senior units in French and Francophone Studies and/or Germanic Studies

 b.
-Priority will be given to applicants who can demonstrate financial need or personal disadvantage.
+Preference will be given to students who can demonstrate disadvantage or hardship, being financial and/or non-financial based on one or more of the below:

-c.
-Deferral of the Scholarship is not permitted without the prior permission of Dean of the Faculty of Arts and Social Sciences and it is not transferable to another major, faculty or University.
+d.
+Deferral of the Scholarship is not permitted without the prior permission of the Head of School of Languages and Cultures and it is not transferable to another major, faculty or University.

 a.
 None required.

 a.
 The Scholarship will be terminated if the recipient: